stockwell/ESPresso-Scales/README.md

 I did a lot of work modifying this one:

 * I redid a modification by Brian Starkey (@usedbytes) that adds an option to menuconfig (`LV_DISP_USE_RST`) to not allocate a GPIO for display reset, implementing it across all display drivers.
-This helps people who have the rest line tied or have it hooked up to an external Power Management IC.
+This helps people who have the reset line tied or have it hooked up to an external Power Management IC.

 * I added support for the M5Core2 display.